ul-research-support/bluegrass-upload/README.md

 1) reading the contents from the excel file into Python

-2) creating modular dataframes from each sheet using PANDAS
+2) creating modular dataframes from each sheet using pandas

 3) filtering each excel sheet of unnecessary data